nolasco-daniel/MIlk-Tea-Shop/README.md

 🧋 Milk Tea Shop POS
+A Python-based Point of Sale System with GUI

-A Point of Sale (POS) system for a Milk Tea Shop built in Python with a graphical user interface (GUI).
+A desktop Point of Sale (POS) system built in Python with a graphical user interface.
-This system allows staff and admins to process orders, manage products, and track sales in a simple and efficient way.
+Designed for milk tea shops, this system helps staff and admins process orders, manage inventory, and track sales with ease.

 🚀 Features

-🛍 Order Management – take customer orders with milk tea flavors, toppings, and sizes.
+🛍 Order Management – Take customer orders with flavors, toppings, and sizes.

-💵 Billing System – auto-calculation of totals and change.
+💵 Billing System – Auto-calculates totals and change.

-📋 Menu & Inventory – add/remove products and manage stock.
+📋 Menu & Inventory – Add/remove products and manage stock.

-📊 Sales Reports – daily/weekly/monthly transactions.
+📊 Sales Reports – View daily, weekly, or monthly transactions.

-👤 User Roles – cashier and admin login (extendable).
+👤 User Roles – Separate logins for cashier and admin.

+🖥️ Tech Stack
+Python 🐍
+Tkinter / PyQt (for UI)